-Each city street was evaluated and an Overall Condition Index (OCI) was assigned to each street segment.
+Each city street was evaluated and an Overall Condition Index (OCI), or Pavement Score, was assigned to each street segment.
 The OCI considers the smoothness of the roadways and cracks, rutting, utility cuts and potholes in the pavement surface.
 A street with an OCI of 99 is in excellent condition and needs no repair or treatment.
 Usually an OCI of 19 or less indicates pavement and road base failure, and a reconstruction is required.
 Estimated OCI scores and ratings are listed in the following table.

 ESTIMATED OCI SCORES